DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 337: "I have cat." -DeviCat (30-Nov-20)
 * 338: "Don't mess with this finger ![HahaPoint](https://static-cdn.jtvnw.net/emoticons/v1/301108057/1.0 "HahaPoint") !" -DeviCat (01-Dec-20)
 * 339: "You're falling to your death, but you're still ![devicatTada](https://static-cdn.jtvnw.net/emoticons/v1/302139363/1.0 "devicatTada") cute!" -DeviCat (01-Dec-20)
+* 340: "I like to compliment google all the time hoping that eventually she will be dependent on my compliments and she will never leave me" -MattJensenArt (04-Dec-20)
+* 341: "Thank You for being understanding" -GoogleAssistant (04-Dec-20)
+* 342: "I defiantly need to move her head down. devicatSpook" -DeviCat (05-Dec-20)

 There may be quotes newer than these that have yet to be collected.